Moment of Silence Event Announcement

 It is not a myth that Anaphylaxis must be treated right away because it can cause death.
 Yes, you are at risk too.
 Those already aware of their allergies have a better chance of survival.
 Annual testing should always be completed.
 If determined to have an allergy by allergists do not leave without an autoinjector.
 Keep that autoinjector renewed each year.
 Expired autoinjectors caused death.

 Within moments coming in contact with his allergen Joseph was having trouble breathing.
 He was placed on his asthma treatment before receiving his autoinjector at on site of breathing trouble.
-He was past those few moments, that the autoinjector could have saved his life.
+He was past those few moments, that the autoinjector could have saved his life to getting the treatment required at the hospital, again please read his story to understand the importance of time.
 He was then given a second autoinjector.
 Since he was not responding to the first.
 It is then and within those few moments and incorrect steps the lesson.
 Just do it.
 Do not debate, if you know you have been in contact with an allergen please just use your ONLY life saving medicine.
 PLEASE…..

 He was rushed by car to the hospital, just a few minutes away.
 Too long without oxygen he went into cardiac arrest.
 ALWAYS CALL 911 they can help with treatment before arriving at the hospital, please.
 Always call 911.
 It is then and within those steps the second lesson.